hybroteam/Hybro-OS/README.md

 # Hybro-OS
-Hybro OS, a customizable, full-featured and efficient operating system based on Android
+Hybro OS, a customizable, full-featured and efficient operating system